Gravity (character): Young Allies

 With the fall of Osborn's Initiative, and the abolishment of the Superhuman Registration Act, Gravity quits the Great Lakes Avengers and considers giving up his position as a hero.
 While flying back to see his parents, Gravity attempts to save a young couple from a mysterious explosion.
 However, before he can get them to safety, the couple are killed by Warhead, a member of the anarchist terrorist group known as the Bastards of Evil.
 In retaliation, Gravity angrily beats the villain unconscious, and finds renewed reason to continue to be a hero.

 Returning to his studies at New York University, Gravity finds himself with his friends Lauren and Frog once more.
 The return of Warhead and the Bastards of Evil, an anarchist group claiming to be the estranged children of supervillains, brings Gravity together with fellow hero and university student Firestar.
-However, their team-up isn't enough to stop Warhead from detonating his powers, killing himself and many others around him at Ground Zero.
+However, their team-up is not enough to stop Warhead from detonating his powers, killing himself and many others around him at Ground Zero.
 Becoming obsessed, Gravity struggles to keep up with his double life.
 He manages to see the errors of his ways with the help of Frog and Firestar respectively.
 Later, Gravity and Firestar team up with Nomad, Spider-Girl, and Toro to defeat Superior, the son of the Leader, the creator of the Bastards of Evil.
-Teaming-up with the Secret Avengers, Gravity and his new young allies fight the entity known as Onslaught, where he was forced to kill Nomad, who was revealed to be just a construct made by Onslaught himself so he could use the energy he had stored in her as an anchor to pull himself back into Earth-616, so that Onslaught could not return and destroy Earth.
+Teaming-up with the Secret Avengers, Gravity and his new young allies fight the entity Onslaught.
+He is forced to kill Nomad, a construct created by Onslaught.

 Fear Itself

-When Steve Rogers requests that Prodigy create a new Initiative of volunteers to combat the growing fear within the nation, Gravity is among the former Initiative members that answer the call.
+When Steve Rogers requests that Prodigy create a new Initiative of volunteers to combat the growing fear within the nation, Gravity is among the former Initiative members who answer the call.
 Accompanied by Firestar, Gravity is appointed as co-team leader of one of the sections.
 His former Heavy Hitters teammate Hardball, recognised as a hero once again due to his role in Camp H.A.M.M.E.R.'s downfall, taunts Gravity for his lack of leadership skills.
 When Hardball causes an explosion during a battle with Juggernaut, who was transformed into Kuurth: Breaker of Stone, in Las Vegas, Nevada, Gravity confronts him, blaming him for his carelessness.
 Komodo and Firestar quickly break it up.
 They later battle Thor Girl, when she regains her designate powers.